 - Page not found

-External donors have historically contributed a significant amount of financing for health programs in low and middle income countries.
+External donors have historically contributed a significant amount of financing for health programmes in low- and middle-income countries.
 However, as countries grow economically, donors expect countries to progressively and sustainably transition away from external financing and toward domestically funded health programs.

-In 2017, UNDP, the Global Fund, and the Open Society Foundations partnered in convening a global consultations about social contracting, including more than 60 stakeholders representing national governments, civil society groups, multilateral organizations and donors from around the globe.
+In 2017, UNDP, the Global Fund, and the Open Society Foundation partnered in convening a global consultation about social contracting, including more than 60 stakeholders representing national governments, civil society groups, multilateral organizations and donors from around the globe.

 These consultations offered an opportunity for dialogue and discussion from both sides of the social contracting relationship in a range of contexts.
 Input from these participants included perspectives on existing approaches, as well as reflections from donors and technical partners about their experiences to date.
 Legal, policy and structural barriers to social contracting were analysed and the meeting reviewed opportunities for mitigating them.

-The findings of the global consultation were documented in the report ‘A global consultation on social contracting: working toward sustainable responses to HIV, TB, and malaria through government financing of programmes implemented by civil society’, which features nine models of healthcare service delivery through social contracting from various parts of the world.
+The findings of the global consultation were documented in the SHIFT social contracting report which features nine models of healthcare service delivery through social contracting from various parts of the world.

-Following the global consultations UNDP and the Global Fund have agreed on partnering to develop a document of global good practices in social contracting services which is expected for completion in 2019.
+Following the global consultations UNDP and the Global Fund have agreed on partnering to develop a document of global good practices in social contracting services which is expected to be completed in 2019.

 The good practice guide aims to identify and present practices that have successfully addressed needs, providing services in an inclusive, effective and cost-efficient manner, particularly to key populations.

 The legal, policy and regulatory environments are of great importance.
 The legal environment for social contracting is shaped by a range of laws, policies, and implementation practices related to CSOs, including those facilitating CSO registration, and their legal ability to receive and manage funds.
-Equally important is the legal and policy ‘enabling environment’ to ensure there are no punitive laws, policies and practices against Key Populations (for example, criminalization of same sex relations) that can serve as additional barriers for funding CSOs with domestic resources.
+Equally important is the law, rights and policy enabling environment, to ensure there are no punitive laws, policies and practices against key populations (for example, criminalization of same sex relations) that can serve as additional barriers for funding CSOs with domestic resources.

-Other priority areas mentioned in regard to an enabling environment included the capacity of civil society to serve as implementers; accountability mechanisms for all involved parties; high-quality planning and communication by government actors on contracting processes; robust assessment and monitoring systems; and trust between government and non-government actors.
+Other priority areas mentioned concerning an enabling environment included: the capacity of civil society to serve as implementers; accountability mechanisms for all involved parties; high-quality planning and communication by government actors on contracting processes; robust assessment and monitoring systems; and trust between government and non-government actors.